Hzh-ml/scDiscovery/README.md

 Run `train_single_omics()` to train scDiscovery and learn cell representations.
 Then, use `adaptive_decision_boundary_calibration()` to estimate an entropy-based decision boundary for discriminating known and unknown cells.

-Finally, call `dynamic_novel_cell_type_expansion()` to predict known cell labels and resolve unknown cells into fine-grained novel cell populations.
-The output `AnnData` object contains the learned scDiscovery embeddings and predicted cell labels.
+Finally, call `dynamic_novel_cell_type_expansion()` to predict known cell types and resolve unknown cells into fine-grained novel cell populations.
+The output `AnnData` object contains the learned scDiscovery embeddings and predicted cell types.

 ### Evaluation